Codecademy/docs/content/javascript/concepts/statements/statements.md

 ## Jump Statements

-Statements that transfer control to another part of the program, such as `break` or `return` statements:
+Jump statements, such as `break` or `return` statements, transfer control to another part of the program.

 ### Syntax